 Foreign relations

-The Dominican Republic members of the UN and OAS and has diplomatic ties to numerous nations.
+Diplomatic ties exist between members of the Dominican Republic of the UN and OAS and numerous nations.

 Military